 Classed as a schedule II drug by the government, that alone should paint a stark picture of just how hazardous cocaine is.
 For those not well versed in drug scheduling, II is defined as, “drugs, substances, or chemicals are defined as drugs with a high potential for abuse, with use potentially leading to severe psychological or physical dependence.
 These drugs are also considered dangerous”.
+Cocaine Addiction

-While there are medical uses for it, one being as a topical anesthetic, when used as a recreational drug cocaine leads to disastrous effects.
+While there are medical uses for it, one being as a topical anesthetic, when used as recreational drug cocaine leads to disastrous effects.

 It’s a powerfully addictive stimulant that works by flooding the brain with dopamine and providing a fleetingly brief euphoric high.
-The fact that it lasts a short time leads people to use again to achieve hit those same levels of dopamine eventually leading to building up a tolerance which can quickly turn into an addiction.
+The fact that it lasts a short time leads people to use it again to achieve hit those same levels of dopamine eventually leading to building up a tolerance which can quickly turn into an addiction.

 History of Cocaine